bopen/earthdatahub-catalogue/catalogue/era5/reanalysis-era5-single-levels/description.md

 Such uncertainty estimates are closely related to the information content of the available observing system which has evolved considerably over time.
 They also indicate flow-dependent sensitive areas.
-Single levels variables are computed at one vertical level which can be surface (or a level close to the surface) or a dedicated pressure level in the atmosphere.
+Single levels variables are computed at one vertical level which can be surface (or a level close to the surface) or a dedicated pressure level in the atmosphere.--->

-Here we propose a focus on ERA5 hourly data on single levels (atmospheric, ocean-wave and land surface quantities) from 1940 to 2023
+Here we propose a subset of ERA5 data for world atmospheric, ocean-wave and land surface quantities called [ERA5 hourly data on single levels](https://doi.org/10.24381/cds.adbb2d47).
+Focus is on temperature (2 metres and dewpoint), total precipitation and 10 metres wind speed.
+The data are available from 1940 until the last closed month and updated monthly and are regridded to a regular lat-lon grid of 0.25 degrees.

+They are presented as a zarr archive optimised for time analysis.

+Data are free for access for DestinE Service Platform registered users.